2026 Haitian general election

-General elections are due to be held in Haiti in two rounds on 30 August and 6 December 2026.
-The presidency, all seats in the Senate and the Chamber of Deputies, and local and municipal offices will be contested.
-There has not been a president since the assassination of Jovenel Moïse on 7 July 2021 or any legislators since the mandate of the last members of the Senate ended on 10 January 2023.
+General elections are scheduled to be held in Haiti on 13 December 2026.
+The presidency, all seats in the Senate and the Chamber of Deputies, all seats in departmental assemblies, and municipal offices will be contested.

-The elections have been repeatedly delayed starting from 2019, during the presidency of Jovenel Moïse.
-Acting Prime Minister Ariel Henry led the government from 2021 until his resignation and the establishment of the Transitional Presidential Council in 2024, which pledged to elect and inaugurate a new government before 7 February 2026, when its mandate expires.
-In January 2025, Leslie Voltaire, the head of the Transitional Presidential Council, announced that two-round elections will be held on 15 November 2025 and in early January 2026.
-However, in October 2025, the Provisional Electoral Council announced that it would be impossible to hold elections on that schedule because of insecurity during the ongoing gang war and a lack of funding.
-In November 2025, the council published a new calendar for general elections to be held on 30 August and 6 December 2026, with the inauguration of a new president on 7 February 2027, if public safety and funding are improved.
+The elections have been repeatedly delayed since 2019; through the presidency of Jovenel Moïse, the acting premiership of Ariel Henry, the leadership of the Transitional Presidential Council, and the acting premiership of Alix Didier Fils-Aimé.

 Background

+Presidency of Jovenel Moïse

 The most recent Haitian elections were held in 2015 and 2016, which were marred with allegations of widespread fraud.
 Jovenel Moïse was inaugurated as president on 7 February 2017 after an electoral tribunal had found evidence of "some irregularities" but not enough to change the outcome of the November 2016 election.
 The next parliamentary election had been scheduled for 27 October 2019, but was delayed, and Moïse ruled by presidential decree after dismissing many lawmakers in 2020.
-Economic conditions remained poor during his presidency, and members of his government were implicated in financial corruption or connections to gangs.
 In 2021, mass street demonstrations and violent protest marches began across Haiti on 14 January in protest at his plan to stay one more year in power.
-His five-year term would have ended in February 2021 based on his first election in 2015, which was annulled because of irregularities.
-He decided that his term ended in February 2022 because it did not start until after the second election in 2016.
-Hundreds of thousands took part in weekly protests calling for the government to resign.
 Moïse was assassinated by gunmen at his home in Port-au-Prince on 7 July 2021.